 Stopping Script Errors with RUM Solutions

-Real user monitoring tools can help you detect script errors by logging them to a remote server.
+Real user monitoring tools such as Sematext Experience, can help you detect script errors by logging them to a remote server.
 RUM tools that have error tracking will report such errors as they happen to real users on your website.

 When error tracking tools report errors, they usually report a detailed stack trace and error message which helps the developer track down the issue in their code.